How to Grow and Care for Air Plants (Grey Tillandsia) Indoors

 The second possible cause of brown leaf tips in Grey Tillandsia is overfeeding.
 Reduce either frequency of feeding or quantity of feed as they are slow growers and require very minimal feeding.

 The third possible cause of brown leaf tips in Grey Tillandsia is too low humidity.
-Mist the plant more regularly or grow the plant in a bathroom and other moist areas in the home.
+Mist the plant more regularly or grow the plant in a well-lit bathroom, kitchen and other moist areas in the home.

 Brown or grey slimy crown and roots